-Fiscal 2014 Fiscal 2013 Fiscal 2012
+Fiscal 2015 Fiscal 2014 Fiscal 2013

-Footwear 45% 45% 44%
+Footwear 47% 45% 45%

-Apparel 32% 32% 32%
+Apparel 31% 32% 32%

-Equipment 23% 23% 24%
+Equipment 22% 23% 23%

 100% 100% 100%

-We believe that the breadth and the depth of brand name merchandise that we offer consistently exceed the merchandise selection carried by most of our competitors.
+We believe that the breadth and the depth of brand name merchandise that we offer consistently exceed the merchandise selection carried by most of our competitors, particularly in our smaller markets.
 Many of these brand name products are highly technical and require considerable sales assistance.
 We coordinate with our vendors to educate the sales staff at the store level on new products and trends.

-Although the core merchandise assortment tends to be similar for each Hibbett Sports store, important local or regional differences exist.
+Although the core merchandise assortment tends to be similar for each Hibbett retail store, important local or regional differences exist.
 Accordingly, our stores offer products that reflect preferences for particular sporting activities in each community and local interests in college and professional sports teams.
 Our knowledge of these interests, combined with access to leading vendors, enables our merchandising staff to react quickly to emerging trends or special events, such as college or professional championships.

-Our merchandising staff, operations staff and management analyze current sporting goods trends primarily through the gathering and analyzing of daily sales activity available through point-of-sale terminals located in the stores.
+Our merchandising staff, operations staff and management analyze current trends primarily through the gathering and analyzing of daily sales activity available through point-of-sale terminals located in the stores.
 Other strategic measures we utilize to recognize trends or changes in our industry include:

-- maintaining close relationships with vendors and other retailers; - studying other retailers for best practices in merchandising; - attending various trade shows, both in our industry and outside as well as reviewing industry trade publications; - actively participating in industry associations such as the National Sporting Goods Association (NSGA); - visiting competitor store locations; - monitoring product selection at competing stores and online; and - communicating with our regional vice presidents, district managers and store managers.
+- maintaining close relationships with vendors and other retailers; - studying other retailers for best practices in merchandising; - attending various trade shows, both in our industry and outside as well as reviewing industry trade publications; - actively participating in industry associations such as the National Sporting Goods Association (NSGA); - visiting competitor store locations; - monitoring industry data sources and periodicals; - monitoring product selection at competing stores and online; and - communicating with our regional vice presidents, district managers and store managers.